FrancescoCrino/ConnectedBusMonitor/Evaluation.md

 ![](img/co2_bus_table.JPG)

-The prevoius table reports the min/max values registered in three different buses taken in Rome in March/April 2022.
+The prevoius table reports the mininum and maximum values recorded in three different buses taken in Rome during March/April 2022.

 Furthermore the CO2 contentration in Rome open air is around 220 ppm so following the CO2 regulation for offices we may consider values less than 920 as good values.

-We want to consider as bus indoor air quality indicators also the humidity and the temperature inside the bus.
+We want to consider as indoor air quality indicators also the humidity and the temperature inside the vehicle.

-A good range of humidity is 40%-60%, if we have a temperature of around 40% we are in a dry environment and with low temperature skin irritation and discomfort may occur.
+A good range of humidity is 40%-60%, if we have a value of around 40% we are in a dry environment and with low temperature skin irritation and discomfort may occur.
-On the contrary if we have a temperature of ariund 60% we are in a humid enviroment that in case of high temperature can cause excessive sweating and altered temperature perception.
+On the contrary, if we have a humidity of around 60% we are in a humid enviroment that in case of high temperature can cause excessive sweating and altered temperature perception.

 As regards the temperature the range 20°-25° is considered to be the ideal one.